HedgehogDevelopment/HedgehogDevelopment.github.io/avtor/gettingstarted.markdown

 <hr/>

 # Going further
-This tutorial show the content editor how to get started with Avtor.
+This tutorial shows the content editor how to get started with Avtor.
 There are many other features of the tool like:

 - Workflow
+- Automatic checkin
 - Item buckets
 - Export to Excel
 - Import from Excel
-- Search
+- Search for items

 Please see our other documentation topics for additional information on these features.